 I grew up in the deep south.
 I learned to play by listening to blues players and latin players or even new groups at the time (e.g., Allman Brothers).
 I traveled around playing in bands and writing music — mostly blues rock.
 I met some amazing musicians.
 I played 16+ hours a day.
 And I learned a hard lesson in the music business: being good matters, but there are lots of great musicians — luck matters too.

 I decided to go back to school for good after an extended stretch of only corn flakes without milk for 3 meals a day (food stamps run out each month!).
 But, I kept on playing.
 And I played gigs now and then — just to keep playing.
-I even taught guitar at a junior college at nights for fun.
+I taught guitar privately and also at a local college at night.

 LESSON 2: THE MORE YOU KNOW, THE MORE YOU KNOW YOU DON’T KNOW.